 Composing Choices

 It’s time to put everything you’ve learned so far together into a complete and secure Daml model for asset issuance, management, transfer, and trading.
-This application will have capabilities similar to the one in Daml IOU Quickstart Tutorial.
+This application will have capabilities similar to the one in IOU Quickstart Tutorial.
 In the process you will learn about a few more concepts:

 • Daml projects, packages and modules